andrew2020wit/bilingua-dealer/README.md

 You don't need a top-end computer for this.
 But it is better to avoid using dictionaries larger than 100MB.

+Don't use more than a few thousand of favorite examples - they all are loaded at once.

 #### Morphology Replace Rules

 You can define you own Morphology Replace Rules.